 Special Events Permits

 Application for Special Event Permit, Alcohol Catering, Malt Beverage and Open Container Permits.
+(This application works best when using Google Chrome as the web browser.)

 The Office of the City Manager Special Events permitting process regulates special events in or upon a street, alley, public park, public buildings and/or sidewalks in the interest of public health, safety and welfare.
 These events may include-but are not limited to-fundraisers, walk/runs, parades, block-parties, rallies, outdoor markets, street-closures, entertainment, and sound-amplification.
 Permits are also needed when the sale or exchange of alcohol for goods or services is expected.
 Alcohol permits are required when providing alcohol at a private or public event in exchange for money or donations of any kind.
 For questions about alcohol permits, email the City Clerk's Office or call 307-721-5220.